Mercedes-Benz Sprinter: Japan

 The Sprinter van was sold as the Mercedes-Benz Transporter T1N due to Toyota using the name Toyota Sprinter, a version of the Corolla.

 Iran

 The model 314 of the first generation is still assembled by Iran Khodro Diesel.
 It is used as an ambulance.

 Vietnam

 The first generation Sprinter was assembled by Mercedes Benz Vietnam in Ho Chi Minh City from CKD kits to avoid high local import duties.

 Sprinter Classic

 Since 2013, the 2000–2006 Sprinter model has been revived in Russian markets only as the Mercedes-Benz Sprinter Classic.
-The phase 2 2002–2006 grille was chosen for use on the Sprinter Classic and the 2000–2006 dashboard design.
-Sprinter Classic used the steering wheel from the 2006–2014 Sprinter models.
+The Phase II 2002–2006 grille was chosen for use on the Sprinter Classic and the 2000–2006 dashboard design.
+The Sprinter Classic used the steering wheel from the 2006–2014 Sprinter models.
 The Sprinter Classic is built by the Gorky Automobile Plant at Nizhny Novgorod for service in Russian/Eastern European markets only.